-- Shift workers are more likely than dayworkers to experience fatigue.
-This is because their work patterns are more likely to produce sleep loss, extended time awake, and working and sleeping at suboptimal times in the circadian body clock cycle. - Workplace fatigue is inevitable in 24/7 nursing services.
-It cannot be eliminated but must be managed. - The traditional approach for managing fatigue and shift work limiting maximum work hours and minimum breaks does not adequately address all four of causes of fatigue.
+- > Shift workers are more likely than dayworkers to experience fatigue.
+This is because their work patterns are more likely to involve sleep loss, extended time awake, and working and sleeping at suboptimal times in the circadian body clock cycle. - > Workplace fatigue is inevitable in 24/7 nursing services.
+It cannot be eliminated but must be managed. - > The traditional approach for managing fatigue and shift work prescribing limits for maximum work hours and minimum breaks does not adequately address all the known causes of fatigue. - > DHBs and nurses must have shared responsibility for managing fatigue because it is a 'whole of life' issue.
+Fatigue is the result of an imbalance between the demands of all waking activities (not only work demands) and recovery from those activities, which (except for some recovery from muscle fatigue) requires sleep.